Santana Beach Resort – Extensive grounds, a beachside position, and a Mediterranean vibe; also great value.

 - Walking: The main road is decent enough for walking and even provides a few sidewalks (mainly used for illegal parking, however).
 Strolling is nicer along the side streets to the beach.

 - Public Transport: Local buses are convenient and frequent.
 They travel up and down – and stop anywhere along – the main road through Candolim and Calangute.
-Some detour to Panaji (Panjim), the state capital and regional transport hub, via a stop opposite the Acacia hotel (900m north, 11-minute walk).
+Some detour to Panaji (Panjim), the state capital and regional transport hub, via a stop opposite the Acacia hotel (1 km north).
 No metro or any local trains of use to tourists.

 - Taxis & Auto-rickshaws: No auto-rickshaws or metered taxis in the immediate area.
 Uber/Ola don’t operate anywhere in Goa, but app-based rides can be arranged through Goa Miles.
 The only option for longer trips are unmetered private ‘taxis’ which can be arranged at the resort or with drivers hanging about the streets.